-Contraception is a way to prevent pregnancy and there are many different types.
-Some are more effective than others.
+Contraception is a way to prevent pregnancy.
+There are many different types of contraception and some are more effective than others.

-Although different contraception methods work in different ways, contraception generally prevents sperm and an egg from meeting each other which is how a pregnancy starts.
+Although different contraception methods work in different ways, contraception generally prevents sperm and egg from meeting which is how a pregnancy starts.

 Do all methods of contraception work as well as others?

 Some forms of contraception are more effective than others.
 Some, particularly Long Acting Reversible Contraception (LARCs) are more than 99% effective at preventing pregnancy.